 Penal Code 311 PC is the primary statute that makes child pornography illegal in the state of California.
-Specifically, this section makes it a crime to send, transport, duplicate, print, advertise or possess child pornography, or to hire or persuade minors to participate in making pornographic imagery.
+This section makes it a sex crime to send, transport, duplicate, print, advertise or possess child pornography, or to hire or persuade minors to participate in making pornographic imagery.

 - sharing videos of naked teenage girls with an internet pornography group.

 - hiring a 16-year-old boy to perform gay porn for pictures and video.

 - an internet business advertising that it has child pornography films for sale.